Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 The fungible tokens are just numbers—simple tokens.
 They are great for representing the number of assets you hold, such as shares in a company or meme coins.
 They are well-suited for use in liquidity-pooling in DEXs, voting, etc.

 FTs use just two of the CashTokens `token_data`fields: `amount` and `category`.
-Amount is the number of tokens and `category` is the unique ID we discussed above.
+The `amount` is the number of tokens and `category` is the unique ID we discussed above.
 The `category` field can be linked to your desired token name, ticker, logo, etc. using the BCMR metadata specification mentioned below.

 Fungible tokens have some interesting properties, including the following.